Generations Devoted to Mary

 “The first time she was diagnosed, we came here as a family and prayed and asked Our Lady for her intercession,” recalls Assunta.
 “And my sister was healed.
 Subsequent times when she was re-diagnosed, we continued to come here and pray. …And, as Our Lady promised, ‘I give you my graces,’ my sister is strong now and recovering and healthy.”

-Similarly, Assunta sought Mary’s help with her own health scare several years ago when she suffered what was initially diagnosed as a stroke.
+Similarly, Assunta sought Mary’s help with her own health scare when she suffered a stroke.
 As she was being rushed to the hospital, her first reaction was denial.
 Eventually, she accepted her dilemma and began to pray to the Blessed Mother.

-Marylou believes that Our Lady sometimes bestows her blessings not through miracles that seem to produce instantaneous tangible outcomes, but rather through gentle-yet profound-revelations for those who seek her graces.
+As Marylou believes, Our Lady sometimes bestows her blessings not through miracles that seem to produce instantaneous tangible outcomes, but rather through gentle-yet profound-revelations for those who seek her graces.
 In 2009, when the Bensalem, Pennsylvania, resident was diagnosed with breast cancer, she prayed to the Blessed Mother not for healing, but merely for a sign that she would be ok.

-Soon after, she was sorting through some of her deceased mother’s possessions and found an empty box with something rattling around inside of it.
+Marylou was sorting through her deceased mother’s possessions and found an empty box with something rattling around inside.
 Rather than dispose of the nondescript box, she opened it and found a tiny Miraculous Medal.
-A couple weeks later, she retrieved her mail to find a parcel from a friend, who had visited The Miraculous Medal Shrine and gifted her a second medal.
+Weeks later, she retrieved her mail to find a parcel from a friend, who had visited The Basilica Shrine and gifted her a second medal.

 “Surprisingly, there was a Miraculous Medal attached to a little booklet of the Joyful Mysteries of the Rosary,” she recalls.
 “To me, that was three times in a row that the Blessed Mother was reaching out to me. …The Blessed Mother was trying to tell me, ‘Hey, I got you.
 This is going to be ok.’”